Efficient HDR Reconstruction from Real-World Raw Images: Experiments

-\textbf{Model reparameterization.} Tab. \ref{re} presents the results for the DualUNet, DualUNet with TCB (DualUNet$_\textrm{tcb}$: before reparameterization), and RepUNet.
-The RepUNet enjoys the same low complexity as the base model (DualUNet) and shares even slightly higher reconstruction performance than RepUNet$_\textrm{tcb}$, which validates the effectiveness of our proposed TCB module.
-As can be seen, the enhanced models again obtain$\textgreater0.7$dB consistent improvement on the PSNR index.
+\textbf{Model reparameterization.} Tab. \ref{re} presents the results for the base model and RepUNet.
+The RepUNet enjoys the same low complexity as the base model and shares even slightly higher reconstruction performance than RepUNet$_\textrm{tcb}$, which validates the effectiveness of our proposed TCB module.
+As can be seen, the enhanced models again obtain $0.7$dB consistent improvement on the PSNR index.
 This indicates that our TCB is a general drop-in replacement module for improving HDR performance without introducing additional inference costs.